wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-migration-to-premium-storage.md

 ## Overview

+Azure Premium Storage delivers high-performance, low-latency disk support for virtual machines running I/O-intensive workloads.
+Virtual machine (VM) disks that use Premium Storage store data on solid state drives (SSDs).
+You can migrate your application's VM disks to Azure Premium Storage to take advantage of the speed and performance of these disks.

+An Azure VM supports attaching several Premium Storage disks, so that your applications can have up to 64 TB of storage per VM.
+With Premium Storage, your applications can achieve 80,000 IOPS (input/output operations per second) per VM and 2000 MB per second disk throughput per VM with extremely low latencies for read operations.

+>[AZURE.NOTE] We recommend migrating any virtual machine disk requiring high IOPS to Azure Premium Storage for the best performance for your application.
+If your disk does not require high IOPS, you can limit costs by maintaining it in Standard Storage, which stores virtual machine disk data on Hard Disk Drives (HDDs) instead of SSDs.

-The purpose of this guide is to help new users of Windows Azure Premium Storage better prepare to make a smooth transition from their current system to Premium Storage.
+The purpose of this guide is to help new users of <!-- keep by customization: begin --> Windows <!-- keep by customization: end --> Azure Premium Storage better prepare to make a smooth transition from their current system to Premium Storage.
 The guide addresses three of the key components in this process: planning in the migration to Premium Storage, migrating existing virtual hard disks (VHDs) to Premium Storage, and creating Azure virtual machine instances in Premium Storage.

 Completing the migration process in its entirety may require additional actions both before and after the steps provided in this guide.
 Examples include configuring virtual networks or endpoints, or making code changes within the application itself.
 These actions are unique to each application and you should complete them along with the steps provided in this guide to make the full transition to Premium Storage as seamless as possible.

 You can find a feature overview of Premium Storage in [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](/documentation/articles/storage-premium-storage-preview-portal).

 This guide is divided into two sections covering the following two scenarios of migration:

 - [Migrating VMs from outside Azure to Azure Premium Storage](#migrating-vms-from-outside-azure-to-azure-premium-storage).
 - [Migrating existing Azure VMs to Azure Premium Storage](#migrating-existing-azure-vms-to-azure-premium-storage).

 Follow the steps specified in the relevant section depending on your scenario.

-## Migrating VMs from outside Azure to Azure Premium Storage
+## Migrating VMs from other platforms to Azure Premium Storage

 ### Prerequisites
 - You will need an Azure subscription.
-If you don’t have one, you can create a one month [trial](/pricing/1rmb-trial/) subscription or visit [Azure Pricing](/pricing/) for more options.
+If you don't have one, you can create a one month [trial](/pricing/1rmb-trial/) subscription or visit [Azure Pricing](/pricing/) for more options.
 - To execute PowerShell cmdlets you will need the Windows Azure PowerShell module.
 See [Windows Azure Downloads](/downloads/) to download the module.
 - When you plan to use Azure VMs running on Premium Storage, you need to use the DS-series or GS-series VMs.
 You can use both Standard and Premium Storage disks with DS-series VMs.
 Premium storage disks will be available with more VM types in the future.
-For more information on all available Azure VM disk types and sizes, see [Virtual Machine and Cloud Service Sizes for Azure](http://msdn.microsoft.com/zh-cn/library/azure/dn197896.aspx).
+For more information on all available Azure VM disk types and sizes, see [Virtual Machine and Cloud Service Sizes for <!-- deleted by customization Azure](http://msdn.microsoft.com/zh-cn/library/azure/dn197896.aspx) --><!-- keep by customization: begin --> Azure](https://msdn.microsoft.com/zh-CN/library/azure/dn197896.aspx) <!-- keep by customization: end -->.

 ### Considerations

 #### VM sizes
-The Azure VM size specifications are listed in [Sizes for virtual machines](/documentation/articles/virtual-machines-size-specs/).
+The Azure VM size specifications are listed in [Sizes for virtual machines](/documentation/articles/virtual-machines-size-specs).
 Review the performance characteristics of virtual machines that work with Premium Storage and choose the most appropriate VM size that best suits your workload.
 Make sure that there is sufficient bandwidth available on your VM to drive the disk traffic.

 #### Disk sizes